rancher/fleet/dev/README.md

 ```
 export CHARTS_BRANCH=<branch_created_in_previous_step>
 ```
+3. Ensuring you have access to a running cluster in which to install Rancher.

-3. Running script `dev/setup-rancher-with-dev-fleet`, which will install Rancher using Helm, including test Fleet charts generated earlier.
+4. Running script `dev/setup-rancher-with-dev-fleet`, which will install Rancher using Helm, including test Fleet charts generated earlier.
 Once it is done, single- or multi-cluster test suites can be run against an actual Rancher setup.